Welcome to Hedelands Railway

 Summer season 2020

-We have both steam and diesel locomotives in service every Sunday until 13.
-September 2020.
-Additionaly Wednesday evenings are also to find the July 8. and August 12. by departure 5, 6, 7 and 8 pm.
+We have both steam and diesel locomotives in service every Sunday until 4.
+October 2020.
+Additionaly Wednesday evenings are also to find the 12., 26.
+August and 9.
+September.
+Departure from Hedehusgaard St. 5, 6, 7 and 8 pm.
 Return trip every 30 min.

 Payment cards is not accepted and therefore any payment goes by cash or MobilePay.